Category: Education

 This meetup group supports small businesses by showcasing established and emerging small business owners to reveal their secrets of success.
 One of the ways they do this is by creating videos, shot by Randall Philips of PDB Group Ventures, to add to their blog, website or just leaving it posted on YouTube to increase their internet presence.

-In the video below, you’ll discover a few interesting bits about me, my approach to commercial photography, why I created di Sogno Photography and started teaching a course on photography.
+In this linked video, you’ll discover a few interesting bits about me, my approach to commercial photography, why I created di Sogno Photography and started teaching a course on photography.

 Those were some great questions and I want to say thanks to Louis, Lorrie, Todd, Eric and Randall for creating this video.
 If you’re interested to know more about the meetup, check it out at meetup.com.
 In the meantime, it’s back to creating images for my business clients for me!